Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

-We can actually derive (\ref{eq:particlepropagator}) in a more interesting manner, without using off-shell current conservation.
-We will instead use a technique we refer to as the boundary Faddeev-Popov (bFP) trick.
-Similar manipulations have previously appeared in \cite{testa}, but we'll generalize the results to include quantum matter, and also make the gauge independence clear.
+There is actually no need to use the off-shell current conservation constrain we just employed in the demonstration of (\ref{eq:finalprop}).
+We can instead generalize the usual Faddeev-Popov technique to what we will refer to as the boundary Faddeev-Popov (bFP) trick; this is similar to a previous technique developed in refs. \cite{testa}, but generalized to include quantum matter, and to make the gauge independence clear.